Sable/wu-wei-handbook/README.md

 The conventions and tools are built around a *configuration* data structure and a *benchmarking cycle* decomposed in different phases.
 We cover each in turn.

-A configuration is a combination of the description of one of each category of artifacts: a benchmark, a specific implementation of that benchmark in a given programming language, a compiler, an environment, a platform, and experiment parameters.
+A configuration is a combination of the description of one of each of these category of artifacts: a benchmark, a specific implementation of that benchmark in a given programming language, a compiler, an environment, a platform, and experiment parameters.
 The description of each artifact is written in the JSON format in the root directory of that artifact with a name that reflects the category of artifact.
 For example, a compiler has a 'compiler.json' file that describe the properties of that compiler and how to use it.
 The configuration is itself a JSON object with the artifact description listed under their respective category name.
 Each artifact category that is part of a configuration are defined and illustrated in the following figure:

 ![Image](Configuration.png)